|Nutrition Facts (per serving)|

 - If you don't want to make the rosemary syrup, you can buy it.

 Make the Smoked Rose Cocktail

 Smoke a coupe glass to flavor the inside: Light the dried rosemary sprig on fire, extinguish the flame, and place it inside the glass.

-In a mixing glass filled with ice, pour the scotch, rosemary syrup, and Green Chartreuse.
+In a mixing glass filled with ice, pour the scotch, Green Chartreuse, and rosemary syrup.
+Stir well.

 Strain into the smoked glass.